Revised December 18, 2000.

 11. ANNUAL GENERAL MEETING

-The Annual or any other general meeting of members will be held at the head office or other location on any date determined by the board of directors.
-At every AGM there will be a director’s report, the financial statement and, when required as defined in section 6, an auditor’s report.
+The AGM will be held at the head office or other location on any date determined by the board of directors.
+At every AGM there will be a director’s report, a current financial statement and, when required as defined in section 6, an auditor’s report.
 The officers and board of directors will be elected if their term has expired.
 Any business may be carried out without prior notice.
 No public notice of the meeting needs to be given, but the membership must be notified of date time and place at least ten days prior.
 No notice is required if all members are present or represented by proxy.
 Any business may be carried out at any annual or general meeting.

 (a) Errors or Omission in Notice

 No errors or omission of notice for any annual or general meeting will invalidate any of the proceeding of the meeting.
 Members do not have to attend but may ratify, approve and confirm any or all proceedings.
-Notice to any members will be sent to their last recorded address.
+Notice to any members will be sent to their last recorded email address.
+It is the responsibility of the member to ensure the Membership Secretary has their full current contact information.

 (b) Adjournments